GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/01-review-the-initial-project.md

   </dependencyManagement>
 ```

-**1. Test the application locally**
+**1. Test the application**

-As we develop the application we want to be able to test and verify our change at different stages.
-One way we can do that locally is by using the `spring-boot` maven plugin.
+As an application is developed and the individual units are tested (e.g. unit testing) the application will require integration tests to be written.
+To start, this application already has a basic integration test.
+To understand how to run an integration test, run the following commands to

 Run the application by executing the following command: